 Even though it may be a daunting task, the bankruptcy filing process is pretty easy.
 It can be even easier when you have the help of a bankruptcy attorney.
 You may benefit from getting in touch with one before you start the bankruptcy filing process so that you can be sure that this is not only the right decision but that you handle it responsibly.

-Between credit repair and a Chapter 7 bankruptcy, you will want to confirm your choice with a professional.
+Between credit repair vs Chapter 7 bankruptcy, you will want to confirm your choice with a professional.
 Credit repair can help people get rid of inaccurate information found on their credit report and improve their credit.
 However, it cannot get rid of debts that rightfully belong to the consumer.

-On the other hand, Chapter 7 bankruptcy is an option that can provide consumers a fresh start but involves a whole process with the courts.
-It typically comes with drawbacks like a negative impact to your credit score and the repossession of property.
+On the other hand, Chapter 7 bankruptcy is an option that can provide consumers with a fresh start but involves a whole process with the courts.
+It typically comes with drawbacks like a negative impact on your credit score and the repossession of property.